 Meanwhile, on Inferno, Team Maple started the map with a slim 8-7 lead on the defensive side of the map.
 However, the Filipinos were able to take the map in the second half, getting the map point relatively early.
 Team Maple got a few more rounds before Bren finally won the match, 16-11, thus securing their first-ever regional CS:GO championship.

 Earlier in the semifinals, they dispatched Indonesia’s BOOM with a convincing 2-0 clean sweep, including a 16-7 rout on Train and 16-10 win on Nuke, thus giving Bren Esports a chance to contest the championship title.
 Meanwhile, their Thai rivals went the distance against Vietnam’s Revolution, needing three maps (9-16 on Inferno, 16-8 on Mirage and 16-11 on Train) in order to reach the grand final.

-The GeForce Pacific Cup included 10 teams from all over the Asia-Pacific region, with Myanmar, Oceania, Malaysia, Singapore, Cambodia and India rounding up the list.
+The GeForce Pacific Cup, in which Bren Esports wins, included 10 teams from all over the Asia-Pacific region, with Myanmar, Oceania, Malaysia, Singapore, Cambodia and India rounding up the list.

 Here are the results, as well as the prize pool of the tournament:

 2nd place: Team Maple (Thailand) – $5,000

 7th place: Darkhorse (Malaysia) – $500

 10th place: A Point (Cambodia) – $500